Three.JS Tutorial - Create 3D Environments with HTML and Javascript

 static dev server runnning

-Click the link to your https://localhost:3000 dev server to preview your app, and voila!
+Click the link to your https://localhost:5173 dev server to preview your app, and voila!
 Your Vite project is set up and running locally.
+(The port number you are given might be different: mine is 5173.)

 When you run the command npm run dev, whenever you make new edits to your code, your localhost browser will automatically refresh and reflect your changes.